 Kent County Prosecutor Chris Becker told 24 Hour News 8 Friday that cost is not the main consideration.

 “Their care becomes the responsibility of the county because it’s not their choice.
 They’re not free to do, not free to leave, not free to do whatever they want there,” Becker explained.
 “How do you get them down to court, how do you do the things you need to do to get them to where their supposed to be for a court hearing.”

 But he said suspects’ medical costs can be a factor.

 “(It) could put the taxpayers on for quite a bit of money in this day and age, so that’s something we do have to consider when we’re deciding what to do with a specific case,” Becker said.

 ‘FAIRLY UNIQUE’ SITUATION

-Victor Gonzalez, 20, is accused of stabbing a woman on March 9 in the parking lot of the Walker Meijer in an attempt to take her car.
+Victor Gonzales, 20, is accused of stabbing a woman on March 9 in the parking lot of the Walker Meijer in an attempt to take her car.